Serafini & Vidotto

 THE COMPANY

-Serafini&Vidotto was born in 1986 in Nervesa della Battaglia, near the ruins of the Abbey where, between 1551 and 1555, Monsignor della Casa wrote the Galateo, in the territories of the Serenissima that have always been devoted to the production of red wines.
-The winery works to preserve the soil and its vitality by maintaining the endowment of organic substance: all the vines are managed organically and, only when necessary, copper and sulfur are used at minimum level.
-The cultivated vine is not exploited but, on the contrary, it is cared for so that it expresses its potential to the fullest and the quality that its fruits.
-From this great work in the vineyard and then in the cellar come territorial wines such as Manzoni and Recantina, passing through Pinot Noir, which in the Roccolo version is interpreted masterfully to the Rosso dell’Abbazia archetype of the Bordeaux blend in Italy.
-Antonello and Francesco, assisted by their eldest son Matteo, represent today the viticultural and ecological excellence of Treviso.
+In Nervesa della Battaglia, close to the remains of the Abbey where, between 1551 and 1555, Monsignor della Casa wrote the Galateo, in the territories of the Serenissima that have always been devoted to the production of red wines, Serafini&Vidotto was established in 1986.
+The company works to preserve the soil and its vitality by maintaining the supply of organic substance: all the vines are organically farmed and only when necessary are copper and sulphur used, to a minimum.
+The cultivated vine is not exploited but, on the contrary, it is cared for so that it expresses its potential to the full and the quality that its fruit, having become wine, will find in the glass.
+From this great work in the vineyard and then in the cellar come the terroir wines such as Manzoni and Recantina, passing through Pinot Noir, which in the Roccolo version is interpreted masterfully to the Rosso dell’Abazia, the archetype of the Bordeaux blend in Italy.
+Today, Antonello and Francesco, assisted by their eldest son Matteo, represent the excellence of Treviso winemaking and ecology.